Sean John: History

 After having previously sold a 90% stake in Sean John to Global Brands Group in 2016, in December 2021, Sean Combs purchased Sean John back from Global Brands Group for $7.5 million, following the company's bankruptcy.

+The last known collaboration with Sean John involves a limited time partnership with Kanye West available on Yeezy.com from February 7th until February 12th of 2025.